soko7awen/n322-homework04/README.md

 # N322 Homework 4

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app) to showcase bottom tab navigation with React Native.
-Additionally this shows the passing of data from what screen to another, with useState and routing.
+Additionally this shows the passing of data from one screen to another, with useState and routing.

 ## Get started